cbrown5/BenthicLatent/readme.md

 2017-09-27

 Functions are in the folder "R", scripts to repeat analyses and data are in the folder "data-raw", scripts to generate the manuscript are in the folder "ms".
 Email Chris if you have any queries.

+You can replicate my workflow by running the scripts in the data-raw folder in the order of the numbers that append file names.